Dorothy Ripley: Work as an evangelist

 Ripley traveled, engaging in itinerant preaching in the United States, and spending much time in New York, South Carolina and Georgia.
 She faced many challenges, including hostility from men and women toward female preachers.
 She was accused of being a lewd woman for allowing herself to be viewed publicly as a spectacle.
 A few of Ripley's opponents also accused her of prostituting herself, as she did not have an income as a means of regular support; her first years as a missionary were funded wholly by donations from people who believed in her ministry.
 This explains the title of her second book, The Bank of Faith and Works United.
 Ripley persevered, and often won over opponents through the effect of her preaching on large crowds.

 Ripley felt sympathy from childhood for the slaves in America.
-On arriving in 1801 for her first trip there, she gained an audience with Thomas Jefferson to ask for his permission to minister to slaves, preach to slave owners, and found a school to educate the freed.
+Arriving in 1801 for her first trip there, she gained an audience with Thomas Jefferson to ask for his permission to minister to slaves, preach to slave owners, and found a school to educate the freed.
 During the meeting she rebuked the President for his slave ownership.
 She expressed particular concern for the African women being exploited by their slave owners.
 She secured the "approbation" of the President for her work.
 When in the South she ministered directly to African slaves and told slave-owners that they ought to give up their slaves.

 Ripley also preached in many African-American churches.
 She preached for Rev. Absalom Jones' church on one occasion, and for Rev. Richard Allen on another.
 Allen had been hesitant to permit Ripley to preach there in 1802, but some of his members convinced him to allow her to do so.
 Later Ripley would be one of the speakers, with Rev. Allen and several other male preachers, in 1818.
 It is possible that with Ripley's example before him, Rev. Allen felt comfortable ordaining Jarena Lee in 1819.

-In January 1806, Ripley preached at a church service inside the United States Capitol building.
-She was the first woman to do so, and only one other woman received this honor: (Harriet Livermore).
+In January 1806, Ripley preached at a church service inside the United States Capitol building, addressing the United States House of Representatives.
+She was the first woman to do so, and possibly the first woman to address Congress at all.
+Only one other woman, Harriet Livermore, received this honor.
 The event was attended by President Jefferson.

 Ripley assisted Hugh Bourne in starting Primitive Methodism in the early years of the 19th century.
 With Lorenzo Dow and Bourne she preached an itinerant circuit in England.
 The revival services these three conducted brought many people into Primitive Methodist circles.

-In 1830 Ripley led a revival that featured three other female preachers: Ruth Watkins, Nancy Towle and Ann Rexford.
+In 1830, Ripley led a revival that featured three other female preachers: Ruth Watkins, Nancy Towle and Ann Rexford.